DavidMetcalfe/Chrome-Bookmarks-Parser/README.md

 A pair of scripts that parses the Bookmarks.bak json and outputs it as a compatible HTML file that Chrome can import again.

+Originally written as a means of preventing complete bookmark loss in the rare instances that Chrome explodes (and it does).
+This can be scheduled to run on your system to keep a fresh backup as needed, or as a last-ditch effort when everything's already on fire.

 ## Installation

 Scripts rely on Python 3.
 No external libraries/modules needed.